Ever wondered what hot water system is the cheapest to run? Is it electric, gas or solar?

 Storage tanks or instantaneous hot water

 Hot water tanks that heat and store hot water can be great for families who have a consistent amount of hot water.
 If daily hot water usage increases however hot water can run out, taking time to heat back up.
 Before installing this type of system, it is important to determine the hot water usage of your household.
-Ask one of our service technicians to assist you to calculate your hot water usage.
+Ask one of our licensed service technicians to assist you to calculate your hot water usage.

 Heating hot water

 The methods available to heat hot water are as follows: